robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 ## What About Lists?

 There are two types of lists:
-- Unordered lists
+- Unordered lists.
-- Ordered lists (aka numbered lists)
+- Ordered lists (aka, numbered lists).

 ![](https://s3.amazonaws.com/ga-instruction/assets/python-fundamentals/bullets.png)